FlaxEngine/FlaxDocs/manual/scripting/debugging/rider.md

 ...
 ```

 This informs about the Mono debugger server running on a local machine and the given port.
 It's calculated from expression `41000 + process_id % 1000`.
-You can also run Flax Editor with specified ip and port with a command-line argument such as `-debug 127.0.0.1:55555`.
+You can also run Flax with specified ip and port with a command-line argument such as `-debug 127.0.0.1:55555`.

-### 6. Add configuration

 Once you know the port you can create configuration of type **Mono Remote**.
 Use *Edit Configuration* button and select `+` plus button to create new confgiuration for Mono Remote debugging.